Skip to content

 "name": "your-launcher", // Technical name of the launcher

-"productName": "My Launcher", // Display name on desktop
+"productName": "My Launcher", // Name displayed on desktop

-"version": "1.0.0", // Version of your launcher
+"version": "1.0.0", // Your launcher version

-"description": "Description...", // Description on hover
+"description": "Description...", // Hover description

-"author": "Your-Username, Riptiaz/Boulldogo/Vexato/Luuxis" // Authors
+"author": "Your-Pseudo, Riptiaz/Boulldogo/Vexato/Luuxis"

 }

-Important
+⚠️ Important

-• Version must be chosen carefully The version you set here:
+The version you define here:

 • Is NOT your Minecraft version